jacobjeffrey/tmdb-analytics/README.md

 These queries become straightforward because the project uses:
 - dbt to clean, test, and structure the raw API output
 - A Kimball-style star schema to flatten TMDB’s heavily nested records into well-defined dimensions, fact tables, and bridge tables
-- Bridge tables for many-to-many fields like cast and genres, eliminating the need to unnest JSON arrays at query time
+- Bridge tables for many-to-many fields like credits and genres, eliminating the need to unnest JSON arrays at query time
 - Data quality tests that catch common TMDB API issues such as missing people records or duplicated fields
 ## Current Status

 **What's working:** Core pipeline complete - Asynchronous API ingestion, dbt transformations with 17+ models, dimensional modeling with bridge tables, comprehensive data quality tests.

-**What I'm working on:** Building Streamlit dashboards to visualize the data.
+**What I'm working on:** Refactoring ingestion to be modular

-**What's next:** Refactor ingestion to be modular and use Parquet instead of CSV (learned the hard way about quote/encoding issues), then add daily orchestration since TMDB updates at 08:00 UTC.
+**What's next:** Either adding orchestration or migrating to GCP

 ## Tech Stack

 - **Data Source:** [TMDB API](https://developer.themoviedb.org/docs/getting-started)
-- **Storage:** Postgres (running in Docker)
+- **Storage:** DuckDB
-- **Transformation:** dbt core (Postgres adapter)
+- **Transformation:** dbt core
-- **Frontend:** Streamlit
+- **Frontend:** Rill (tentative)

 ## How It Works

-This is a straightforward ELT pipeline: extract from TMDB API, load raw data into Postgres, transform with dbt, and visualize in Streamlit.
+This is a straightforward ELT pipeline: extract from TMDB API, load raw data into Parquet, transform with dbt, and visualize in Rill.

 ```
-TMDB API → Python Extraction → CSV (intermediate) → PostgreSQL (raw) → dbt Transformations → Streamlit
+TMDB API → Python Extraction → CSV (intermediate) → Rill (raw) → dbt Transformations → Rill
 ```

-**1. Data Ingestion (Python → CSV → PostgreSQL)**
+**1. Data Ingestion (Python → Parquet)**

 Fetch data from TMDB API endpoints (movies, credits, people, genres, etc.) and save to local CSV files first.
 I cached to CSV so I can explore the output in Jupyter to do quick EDA and validation without having to repeatedly make calls.